-- Office equipment 4 years - Land and buildings over the term of the lease
+- Office equipment 4 years - Right of use over the term of the lease

 An item of property, plant and equipment is derecognised upon disposal or when no further economic benefits are expected to arise from the use of that asset.
-Any gain or loss arising on de-recognition of the asset is included in the statement of comprehensive income when the asset is derecognised.
+Any gain or loss arising on derecognition of the asset is included in the statement of comprehensive income when the asset is derecognised.